CumulusNetworks/docs/content/cumulus-linux-513/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< tab "Try It " >}}
     {{< simulation name="Try It CL512 - PIM" showNodes="leaf01,leaf02,spine01,server01,server02" >}}

+This simulation is running Cumulus Linux 5.12.
+The Cumulus Linux 5.13 simulation is coming soon.

 The simulation starts with the example PIM configuration.
 To simplify the example, only one spine and two leafs are in the topology.
 The demo is pre-configured using NVUE commands.

 To validate the configuration, run the PIM show commands listed in the troubleshooting section above.